coranmelia/discover/README.md

 # MHCI Responsive Website

-This project is a starter example of what to do for SSUI HW6 and the final project.
-See the finished result at [http://coranmelia.github.io/discover](http://coranmelia.github.io/discover)
+This project maintains the progress report of MHCI Discover Team.
+See the website at [http://coranmelia.github.io/discover](http://coranmelia.github.io/discover)

 To use this template: